containers/podman/docs/podman-build.1.md

 If one or both values are not supplied, a command line prompt will appear and the value can be entered.
 The password is entered without echo.

+**--disable-content-trust**

+This is a Docker specific option to disable image verification to a Docker registry and is not supported by Buildah.
+This flag is a NOOP and provided soley for scripting compatibility.

 **--file, -f** *Dockerfile*

 Specifies a Dockerfile which contains instructions for building the image,